 Step Two: Slowly pour the heavy cream into the pan as you whisk.
 Continue to whisk and cook over medium heat until the sauce begins to thicken.
 Season with salt and pepper to taste.

 Step Three: Once your sauce is done, pour it through a thin strainer to remove any bits or small chunks out of it.
 I like to serve it in our little gravy boat.
-It makes it easy to serve and pour over the Balmoral chicken.
+It makes it easy to serve and pour over the Balmoral chicken recipe.

 What to serve with your Balmoral Chicken recipe

-Traditionally, Balmoral chicken is served with neeps (mashed turnips) and tatties (mashed potatoes).
+Traditionally, haggis stuffed chicken is served with neeps (mashed turnips) and tatties (mashed potatoes).
 For me, I want to serve it with whatever can help soak up the delicious sauce.
 I love smoked mashed potatoes to sit there and absorb that sauce.

 If you are on a low carb or keto diet, try substituting mashed cauliflower for mashed potatoes.
 You can serve it with other vegetables like broccoli, asparagus, squash, carrots, or other roasted vegetables.